cocos/cocos-docs/en/scripting/subpackage.md

 ![profile](./subpackage/profile.png)

 **Note**: WeChat Mini Games require a specific version to support the **subpackage** feature.
-> WeChat 6.6.7 Client, 2.1.0 and above base library support, please update to the latest client version, developer tools please use version **1.02.1806120** and above
+WeChat 6.6.7 Client, 2.1.0 and above base library support, please update to the latest client version, developer tools please use version **1.02.1806120** and above.
 After updating the developer tools, don't forget to modify the version of __Details -> Project Settings -> Debug Base library__ to __2.1.0__ and above in the developer tools:

 ![subpackage2](./subpackage/subpackage2.png)